 - Cost-effective and easy to use

 Using Field Asymmetric Ion Mobility Spectrometry (FAIMS), the Lonestar VOC Analyzer can analyze VOCs to aid in the detection of disease biomarkers related to a range of illnesses including infections, inflammatory diseases and cancers.
 Our customers include GSK, Samsung, and the UK National Health Service, among many others.

 Parts per billion detection levels combined with inlet control for high dynamic range

 Ideal for rapid screening of samples

-Compatible with various clinical samples - breath, urine, stool, blood, sweat, sputum
+Compatible with breath, urine, stool, blood, sweat, sputum and other VOC sources

 Cost-effective and easy to use for both clinicians and researchers